jaimetcf/face-ai/README.md

 ### Citations:

-1. I am using Vincent Mühler's face-api JavaScript library for detecting and recognizing faces.
+1. I am using Vincent Mühler's [face-api](https://github.com/justadudewhohacks/face-api.js) JavaScript library for detecting and recognizing faces.

-It is built on top of [tensorflow.js](https://www.tensorflow.org/js), and implements several CNNs (Convolutional Neural Networks) to solve face detection, face recognition and face landmark detection, and is optimized for the web and mobile devices.
+It is built on top of [tensorflow.js](https://www.tensorflow.org/js), implements several CNNs (Convolutional Neural Networks) to solve face detection, face landmark detection, and face recognition; and it is optimized for the web and mobile devices.
 You can find it here: [https://github.com/justadudewhohacks/face-api.js](https://github.com/justadudewhohacks/face-api.js)